-- A. PIU can best perform its mission of providing accessible, excellent, transformational Christian higher education when faculty, students, staff, and visitors share a climate that supports a safe learning environment.
-PIU is committed to creating and maintaining an environment that is free from disruptive, threatening and violent behavior. - B. PIU will not ignore, condone or tolerate disruptive, threatening or violent behavior by any member of the PIU community or by visitors.
-Faculty, staff, students or outside visitors engaged in such behavior will be subject to appropriate disciplinary action (i.e. suspension, put on leave, removal from campus), up to and including dismissal, under the appropriate policy or contract. - C. Disruptive, threatening or violent behavior is prohibited under criminal or civil law.
-When appropriate, PIU will refer cases for civil action or criminal prosecution. - D. An individual may be excluded from PIU premises for disruptive, threatening or violent behavior.
+A. PIU can best perform its mission of providing accessible, excellent, transformational Christian higher education when faculty, students, staff, and visitors share a climate that supports a safe learning environment.
+PIU is committed to creating and maintaining an environment that is free from disruptive, threatening and violent behavior.

+B. PIU will not ignore, condone or tolerate disruptive, threatening or violent behavior by any member of the PIU community or by visitors.
+Faculty, staff, students or outside visitors engaged in such behavior will be subject to appropriate disciplinary action (i.e. suspension, put on leave, removal from campus), up to and including dismissal, under the appropriate policy or contract.

+C. Disruptive, threatening or violent behavior is prohibited under criminal or civil law.
+When appropriate, PIU will refer cases for civil action or criminal prosecution.

+D. An individual may be excluded from PIU premises for disruptive, threatening or violent behavior.
 Additionally, members of the PIU community and individuals not directly associated with the University (i.e. a spouse or former spouse) may also be excluded pursuant to a court ordered restraining order.
 (Other applicable law or penal code-notice of withdrawal of consent).

-- E. All University personnel and students are committed to upholding and implementing the University's policy relating to disruptive, threatening or violent behavior, including reporting such behavior through normal lines of administrative responsibility or to the Office of Student Development. - F. PIU maintains Health and Safety response teams to assist department chairpersons, other faculty, staff, administrators and other members of the PIU community.
+E. All University personnel and students are committed to upholding and implementing the University's policy relating to disruptive, threatening or violent behavior, including reporting such behavior through normal lines of administrative responsibility or to the Office of Student Development.

+F. PIU maintains Health and Safety response teams to assist department chairpersons, other faculty, staff, administrators and other members of the PIU community.
 Additional information regarding guidelines and procedures for dealing with Violence in the Workplace incidents can be seen in Pacific Islands University Handbooks.
 Printed copies can be viewed at the Administration Building or the Student Development Office.

-2016-2017 PIU CALENDAR (GUAM CAMPUS)
+2017-2018 PIU CALENDAR (GUAM CAMPUS)

-2016

-August 24 New Student Orientation
+August 23 New Student Orientation

-August 25-26 Registration
+August 24-25 Registration

-August 29 General Orientation
+August 28 General Orientation

-August 29 Fall semester classes begin
+August 28 Fall semester classes begin

-September 5 Labor Day (no classes)
+September 4 Labor Day (no classes)

-October 5 Virtual Board Meeting
+October 14 Virtual Board Meeting

-November 2-4 TRACS Commission and Annual Conference
+October 25-27 TRACS Commission and Annual Conference

-November 10 - 12 K2 Retreat
+November 10 - 11

-November 24-25 Thanksgiving (no classes)

-December 17

-2017
+November 23-24

+December 16 Fall Semester Ends

-January 4 New Student Orientation
+January 10 New Student Orientation

-January 5-6 Registration
+January 11-12 Registration

-January 9 General Orientation
+January 15 General Orientation

-January 9 Spring semester classes begin
+January 15 Spring semester classes begin

-March 7-9 Annual Board Meeting
+March 6-8 Annual Board Meeting

-March 10-12 PIU Days
+March 9-11 PIU Days

-March 13-17
+March 12-16 Spring Break

-April 14 Good Friday (no classes)
+March 30 Good Friday (no classes)

-April 28 Baccalaureate Service
+May 4 Baccalaureate Service

-April 29
+May 5 Spring Semester Ends

-April 29 Graduation
+May 5 Graduation

-SUMMER 2017
+SUMMER 2018

-PIU will be offering a few selected courses for summer semester, from May 1 through August 12.
-Please check our website or contact our Guam campus after April 01, 2017 for information on summer application and courses being taught over the summer.
+PIU will be offering a few selected courses for summer semester, from May 7 through August 18.
+Please check our website or contact our Guam campus after April 01, 2018 for information on summer application and courses being taught over the summer.